-And what will partner do over our 2sh bid if and when he's holding a good hand and great support for Spades?
+And what will partner do over our 2♠ bid if and when he's holding a good hand and great support for Spades?
 Whatever he has, he must Pass.
-Our 2sh call is a sign-off, a weakness take-out, a drop-dead bid and it is always based on a weak hand such as this.
-In fact, if our Clubs were (say) as poor as sh J 9 4 2, we would still make the same 2sh bid.
+Our 2♠ call is a sign-off bid, a weakness take-out, a drop-dead bid and it is always based on a weak hand such as this.
+In fact, if our Clubs were (say) as poor as ♣J 9 8 6, we would still make the same 2♠ bid.
 Sometimes we make a weakness take-out on hands where we do not expect to make the contract, we just expect the resulting penalty to be less harsh than that in 1NT.

 As you may see with hindsight, declaring this hand in 1NT would not have been a pretty sight.
-Played accurately, the opponents would have been able to set up four Diamond tricks, four Heart tricks and the •A. Ugh.
+Played accurately, the opponents would have been able to set up four Diamond tricks, four Heart tricks and the A. Ugh.

-The actual 2♠ contract is fairly easy to make, despite West taking the ♠A K Q as the first three tricks.
+The actual $2 \triangleq$ contract is fairly easy to make, despite West taking the $A \ltimes Q$ as the first three tricks.